-6) Exemptions due to the COVID-19 Public Health Emergency
+Exemptions due to the COVID-19 Public Health Emergency

-Students granted an exemption from any examination due to COVID-19 are not required to pass such specific examinations to meet the assessment requirements for any diploma type.
-Reference the following FAQs: June/August 2020, January 2021, and June/August 2021 for additional information.
+Students may be granted an exemption from certain examinations due to COVID-19 based on specific criteria.
+Please meet with the school counselor regarding these options.
+Also, you may reference the following FAQs: June/August 2020, January 2021, and June/August 2021 for additional information.